Small Agency Risk Assessment Instructions

 Locate the "Risk Assessment Pre-Controls" tab and enter the prioritized activities, identified in Step 1, in the table provided.

-For each of the prioritized activities, identify the various risks (adverse impacts or results) associated with that activity and list them in the "Risk" columns to the right of each activity in the table.
-That should include all financial, managerial, and compliance risks, as well as risks related to the use of information technology.
+For each of the prioritized activities, identify the various risks (adverse effects or results) associated with that activity and list them in the "Risks" columns to the right of each consolidated activity in the table.
+The risks identified should include all financial, managerial, and compliance risks, as well as risks related to the use of information technology.

 Determine the potential impact of each risk, and rate each risk as high, moderate, or low, based on your own criteria for each rating.
 Some factors to consider in determining impact include how critical the activity is to the agency's mission, the relative size of the activity, and the sensitivity of data.
 Assess the rating without considering controls.
 Enter the impact rating in the columns marked "Impact Rating."